Proposed separated bike lanes in Wellington Street

 Council is developing a detailed design for the Copenhagen lanes on Wellington Street.

-The design will look at both temporary and permanent options for implementing the lanes between Victoria Parade and Johnston Street, and the costs associated with both options.
+The design will look at permanent options for implementing the lanes between Victoria Parade and Johnston Street, and the costs associated with both options.

 The design will be based on Council’s proposal to remove 117 car parking spaces on the west side of Wellington Street.